FirespriteLtd/website/site/content/games/pages/the-playroom.md

   src: /images/uploads/work-theplayroom.jpg
 video: vv5uI2vlXE8
 features:
-  - title: Summon Asobi
+  - title: Make new friends!
     body: >-
-      Rub the touch pad like a magic lamp to rouse Asobi, an interactive flying robot who comes out to play in your living room.
+      Reveal the AR Bots that live inside your DUALSHOCK 4 wireless controller.
+      Use the touchpad to flick them onto your screen and then see how they react to your on-camera actions.
+Wave to them or kick and swat them across the room.
-  - title: Play Air Hockey
+  - title: Go head to head!
     body: >-
-      Challenge an opponent and marvel as the holographic playfield is projected between your controllers, allowing you to stretch, twist and bend it to get the upper hand.
+      Challenge an opponent in Air Hockey and marvel as the holographic playfield is projected between your controllers, allowing you to stretch, twist and bend it to get the upper hand.
-  - title: Meet the AR Bots
+  - title: Summon Asobi
     body: >-
-      Lots of little AR Bots live inside your controller.
-Discover amazing ways to interact with them and laugh along as they fool around!
+      Rub the touch pad like a magic lamp to summon the smart, cheeky robot named ASOBI and have fun together in your own living room.
 media:
   screenshots:
     - alt: 'THE PLAYROOM '